opsmill/infrahub/docs/tutorials/getting-started/schema.md

 ## Extend the schema with some network related models

-In order to model a simple network, we need to extend the current models to capture more information like: `Device`, `Interface`, `IPAddress`, `BGPSession`, etc.
+In order to model a network, we need to extend the current models to capture more information like: `Device`, `Interface`, `IPAddress`, `BGPSession`, etc.

 A schema extension with these types of models and more is available in the `models/` directory